rancher-sandbox/cluster-api-provider-elemental/doc/ELEMENTAL_AGENT.md

 1. Resetting the host:

     ```bash
-    elemental-agent --reset
+    elemental-agent reset
     ```

-    When `--reset` is invoked, the agent will trigger the remote `ElementalHost` deletion using the Elemental API.
+    When `reset` command is invoked, the agent will trigger the remote `ElementalHost` deletion using the Elemental API.
     After that the agent will reset the system, and upon successful reset, the remote `ElementalHost` will be patched as **reset**.
     The Elemental CAPI Provider will delete any `ElementalHost` that was up for deletion, only when also marked as **reset**.
     This gives a way to track hosts that are supposed to reset, but fail to do it successfully.